nileshhazra/nileshhazra/README.md

 ##  🗣️ Be kind to yourself and others
 We’re all doing our best in ways the world may never see.
-Kindness fuels connection, strengthens character, and creates space for growth in ourselves and in others.
+Kindness fuels connection and creates space for growth in ourselves and in others.